 In Florida, if you sustain an injury or damage in an accident caused by a lane-splitting vehicle, you deserve to be compensated for it.
 There are many types of damages you can claim.
 However, the most common ones include:

-- Medical bills – You deserve to receive full compensation for your medical expenses, for example, the cost of your surgery, rehabilitation, or medication.
+- Medical Bills – You deserve to receive full compensation for your medical expenses, for example, the cost of your surgery, rehabilitation, or medication.

-- Lost wages – If you need to take some time off from work to recover from your injuries, you should receive compensation for getting a lower or no salary during that time.
+- Lost Wages – If you need to take some time off from work to recover from your injuries, you should receive compensation for getting a lower or no salary during that time.

-- Property damage – Apart from causing you an injury, the motorcyclist’s negligence can also cause significant damage to your property.
+- Property Damage – Apart from causing you an injury, the motorcyclist’s negligence can also cause significant damage to your property.
 You should receive reimbursement for repair or replacement costs of all your valuables damaged in the accident.

-- Pain and suffering – If you sustained an injury with life-altering consequences, you could claim special compensation for the pain and suffering you endured.
+- Pain and Suffering – If you sustained an injury with life-altering consequences, you could claim special compensation for the pain and suffering you endured.

-- Wrongful death – If you have lost a loved one in a lane-splitting accident, you should receive reimbursement of the funeral costs and compensation for your loss of consortium.
+- Wrongful Death – If you have lost a loved one in a lane-splitting accident, you should receive reimbursement of the funeral costs and compensation for your loss of consortium.

 As you can see, a car accident doesn’t have to ruin your life and compromise your family income.
 With a good personal injury attorney by your side, you have a great chance of receiving the compensation you deserve.